Call us:

 In the category of large businesses:

-🏆 Atlantica Santa Napa Hotel received the Innovation Award,
+🏆 St. Raphael Resort & Marina received the Innovation Award,

-🏆 Louis Hotels received the Social Responsibility Award and,
+🏆 Capo Bay Hotel received the Social Responsibility Award and,

-🏆 Aliathon Hotel received the Environmental Responsibility Award.
+🏆 Atlantica Aeneas Resort received the Environmental Responsibility Award.

 In the category of small businesses:

-🏆 Grape by the sea received the Environmental Responsibility Award,
+🏆 Grape by the Sea received the Sustainability Award,

-🏆 Sandy Beach Bar received the Innovation Award and,
+🏆 Avli tis Nefelis received the Innovation Award

 Special thanks were given to one person to whom the success of Zero Waste beach is owed.